-If you ask a Queen City local what living in Charlotte, NC, is really like, they’ll regale you with tales of four beautiful seasons, reasonable cost of living, gorgeous East Coast nature, and a friendly small(er)-town feel with a big-city skyline.
+If you ask a Queen City local what living in Charlotte, NC, is really like, they’ll regale you with tales of four beautiful seasons; a reasonable cost of living; gorgeous East Coast nature; and a friendly, small(er)-town feel with a big-city skyline.
 If you’re thinking of uprooting your life to move there, though, you’ll want more than just a sentence of niceties.
 Let’s take a closer look at the pros and cons of living in Charlotte, NC.
 Here’s our list of 22 things to know about living in Charlotte.

 Before we jump into our list, let’s answer a few frequently asked questions about living in Charlotte, NC.